Things you need

-Is your teenager a fan of Messi, Ronaldo, Mo Salah or Harry Kane?
-If they’re getting up early to watch European games, it’s time to put that obsession to good use.
+Is your teenager a fan of Sam Kerr, Messi, or Ronaldo?
+If they’re getting up early to watch the Women's World Cup, it’s time to put that obsession to good use.
 They can calculate their favourite player's expected goal (xG) value for their next match by using this simple mathematical model.

 When all shots are treated equally, the expected number of goals is about 10% of the player’s attempted shots at the goal in their previous match.
 This can be represented using the formula:

 So, if a player attempts 10 shots at the goal in their previous match, it is expected that they'll score 1 goal in the next match.
 This is because:

 xG = 0.1 x 10

 xG = 1